 Breaking Up The Journey

 Whichever way you drive, you may want to break up the trip over two days.
-This is quite common, especially if you have driven a long way on the British side of the channel.
-If you do have a long way to travel in England, you can stop at the port the night before your crossing.
-This is ideal if you have an early morning crossing.
-Alternatively, you can stay at the port on the French side or in Reims, if you have a late-night crossing.
-This way, you can get some miles covered early the following morning.
+For those who have a long way to travel in the UK, you can stop near the port the night before your crossing, which is ideal if you have an early morning departure.
+Alternatively, by opting for a late afternoon crossing, you can spend an extra night in France and get a head start on your route to the mountains, the following day.